A3 motorway (North Macedonia)

 The A3 motorway is a route in North Macedonia, that is only partly a divided motorway.

 After the independence of North Macedonia, the roads were renumbered.
 A part of the M26 and the entire M27 were merged into the M-5.
 These road numbers have existed until September 30, 2011.
 On that day, the M-5 was renumbered A3.

+Currently, the A3 between Prilep and Bitola is being upgraded to a motorway.
+Completion is scheduled for 2027.